jc10101010/jc10101010.github.io/_posts/2024-08-12-multiplayer.md

 categories: jekyll pixyll
 ---

-After playing many 3D multiplayer games in my life, and having programmed a 3D engine already.
+Having played many 3D multiplayer games in my life, and having programmed a 3D engine already.
 I decided to undertake the process of making a __3D multiplayer demo__.
 While doing this I created __VeridianNetworking__ a networking library for Java, that is not tied to its 3D roots, although it is definitely most useful for that purpose.